Crimes Act 1961

 You could also call this:

-“Police can use necessary force to stop a riot if they believe it's needed to prevent danger.”
+"Police can use force to stop a riot if it's necessary and not too much"

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.